marisacasillas/chatterlab/Casillas-DevCommComp-Spring2020-Syllabus.md

 <!--
 For MC to remember:
-- After every class:
-    - Canvas announcement with summary of topics covered, readings and assignments due by next meetings, enriched with links to further instructions
+- After every class: Canvas announcement with summary of topics covered, readings and assignments due by next meetings, enriched with links to further instructions
-    - Mini feedback poll
+- Weekly: Mini feedback poll
 -->

 ----